-Periodicity is analyzed by a periodogram showing the power at each Fourier frequency.
+Periodicity is analyzed by the periodogram showing the power at each Fourier frequency.
 The periodogram shows the data in the frequency domain by considering how much variability exists at different frequencies.
-Once the frequencies in the data are identified, periodicity is modeled by fitting sine waves to each monthly week data series using the least-squares method.
+Once the frequencies in the data is identified, periodicity is modeled with sine waves fit to each monthly week data series with the least-squares method.
 The best fit is indicated by the smallest root-mean-square error (RMSE) value.
 The amplitude of the calculated sine waves may reveal seasonal differences.
 From the one-year long moving average smoothed data, the trend component is modeled by a simple linear least-squares regression line to S2(t).
 After subtracting the trend line from the smoothed series, the pure cycle component (C(t)) is obtained.